Showing posts with label peach. Show all posts

 St John's Episcopal Church

-The church has many interesting memorials including the ceiling medallions, 1885 chimes of bells in the tower, and stained glass window art by Charles Connick of Boston.
+The church has many interesting memorials, including ceiling medallions, 1885 bell chimes in the tower, and stained glass window art by Charles Connick of Boston.

 Capitol building's dome.

-We took a self-guided tour of the Capitol building where we saw hanging on the walls the 52 governors of Alabama.
+We took a self-guided tour of the Capitol building, where we saw the 52 governors of Alabama hanging on the walls.
 It has a cantilevered stairway that spirals up to the third floor.
-We saw the old Senate Chamber, the old House of Representatives chamber, a sculpture of the only woman governor of Alabama, and the dome overlooking the rotunda on the first floor.
+We saw the old Senate Chamber, the House of Representatives chamber, a sculpture of the only woman governor of Alabama, and the dome overlooking the rotunda on the first floor.

-Met a family from Wisconsin they were meeting their daughter in Montgomery and were taking his parents to Florida.
-We talked about the magnolia trees, about all the pecans that lay everywhere on the ground, and how our pecan trees at home were making but falling off the trees with blight
+I met a family from Wisconsin.
+They were meeting their daughter in Montgomery and taking his parents to Florida.
+We talked about the magnolia trees, the pecans that lay everywhere on the ground, and how our pecan trees at home were making but falling off the trees with blight.

 Montgomery's Capitol Building

-We walked up and down many streets taking pictures of historic markers in historic downtown Montgomery.
+We walked up and down many streets, taking pictures of historic markers in downtown Montgomery.

 Montgomery City Hall / Funeral for Hank Williams